zigomir/nanocal/README.md

 ## todos

+- pass locale for month and day names
 - disable all before/after (pass function)
 - add tests
 - do more research on other pickers - measure sizes